TickerSparkInvestor Intelligence

 ▌Key Takeaway

-Cargill is one of the biggest names in global food and agriculture, which is exactly why investors keep asking how to buy it.
-The company sits in the middle of the supply chain that moves grain, ingredients, animal nutrition, biofuels, and industrial products around the world, and it keeps showing up in the news with expansion deals and new facilities.
+Cargill is one of the biggest names in global agriculture, but you won’t find it on a stock exchange.
+That’s exactly why investors keep asking how to buy it: the company sits at the center of food, grain, protein, animal nutrition, and industrial supply chains, and it keeps making strategic moves like expanding in Brazil and deepening its protein business.

 What is Cargill?